 emergency seat of the constitutional bodies of the Federal Republic of Germany during crises and war from 1960 to 1972.
 Comprehensive documentation and many original items at the original showpiece provide information on a chapter of German history that was part of the worldwide mutual deterrents of the nuclear powers in the East and West during the Cold War.

-Group visits can be booked all year round by prior arrangement, apart from on Mondays.
+Group visits can be booked year-round by appointment, except Mondays.

 Am Silberberg 0

 53474 Bad Neuenahr-Ahrweiler